City-of-Helsinki/rekry-search/README.md

 # rekry-search

+## MOVED!
+### Rekry search app has moved to a new location

+Rekry search app has moved to a Drupal module.
+Find it here: https://github.com/City-of-Helsinki/drupal-helfi-rekry/tree/dev/public/modules/custom/helfi_rekry_job_search

+---

 Rekry-search is a React app used as an UI for search functionalities in drupal-helfi-rekry.

 To make most of this app, make sure you have installed the drupal-helfi-rekry project and have set it up properly.